 Anyone with a federally-backed mortgage who lives in a flood zone designated by the National Flood Insurance Program as “high-risk” is required by law to hold flood insurance.
 Your REALTOR® should be able to guide you with this question if a property is in a flood zone.
 However, keep in mind that, while not required for some properties, it’s always a good idea to have coverage in case of an unexpected flood.
 As stated above, a home does NOT need to be near water or in a high-risk area to experience flooding.
 NFIP Flood insurance can only be purchased through a licensed property and casualty insurance agent, and your REALTOR® or an NFIP agent can help get your in touch with an agent if you don’t already have one.

 #3 – Here’s how to check the flood zones in Marion County

 You can look up a zip code, home address, or city in the map, and the results will generate a printable PDF.
 The map is color-coded with percentages of flood hazard for a particular area.
 For example, a horse farm in the NW of Marion County is rated at “minimal flood hazard” with less than .01% chance of an annual flood.
 In contrast, a cottage on Lake Orange has a much higher chance of flood risk according to the interactive map.
-This is a useful tool to help educate you about flood zones and pinpoint an address.
+This is a highly useful tool to help educate you about flood zones and pinpoint a specific address.